HengJiang95/HengJ95.github.io/content/publication/journal-paper/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-conference']
+publication_types: ['paper-journal']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: Optics and Lasers in Engineering
-publication_short: In *ICW*
+publication_short: In *OLEN*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Snapshot compressive spectral imaging (SCI) is a potential technology in the field of hyperspectral imaging (HSI),where multi-frame spectral images are compressed into a single snapshot measurement and collected by a 2D detector.
+Existing reconstruction algorithms of SCI systems do not make full use of the redundancy of hyperspectral data, artifacts and blur degrade the quality of the reconstruction target image.
+In this paper, an efficient algorithm, named as spatial structural sparsity and spectral low-rank priors (SSS-SLR), is proposed based on two inherent priors of hyperspectral images.
+Specifically, the spatial structural sparsity and spectral low-rank priori are simultaneously integrated into the SCI image restoration process to establish a variational optimization model, which can be solved via an alternating minimization algorithm.
+Extensive reconstruction results of hyperspectral data cube from both synthetic and real datasets demonstrate that the proposed method significantly outperforms the canonical algorithms.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []